ZWMiller/baseballsimulator-js/README.md

 can be done for either Team 1 or Team 2, depending on which team's button is selected.
 Will also plot a histogram of the simulation results.

+#### Simulate Game
+Pits the two teams against each other for 9 innings (+ extra innings to resolve ties).
+The team with the highest score at the end of 9 innings is the winner and the record of the two teams is updated after each game.

 Last Updated - 5/17/16, ZWM